By Jean Stewart, Toastmasters International

 As your confidence grows you’ll be able to bring an increasing amount of humor into your presentations.
 If your audience benefits from the presentation – great.
 If you can leave your audience members with smiles on their faces so much the better!

-Jean Stewart is from Toastmasters International a not-for-profit organisation that has provided communication and leadership skills since 1924 through a worldwide network of clubs.
+Jean Stewart is from Toastmasters International a not-for-profit organization that has provided communication and leadership skills since 1924 through a worldwide network of clubs.
 There are more than 400 clubs and 10,000 members in the UK and Ireland.